 timestamp is the number of seconds since unix epoch time.
+Carbon-cache will use the time of arrival if the timestamp is set to -1.

 A simple example of doing this from the unix terminal would look like this:

 '''

 echo "test.bash.stats 42 'date +%s'" | nc graphite.example.com 2003

 '''